ToneDogga/python3_start/README.md

 # python3_start
-starting python work on a rasoberry pi
+starting python work on a raspberry pi